RocketChat/docs-old/administrator-guides/file-upload/amazon-s3/README.md

 </CORSConfiguration>
 ```

-**Important**: Replace `{{ROCKET_CHAT_DOMAIN}}` with the domain of your Rocket Chat installation, e.g. `https://chat.example.com`.
+**Important**: Replace `*ROCKET_CHAT_DOMAIN*` with the domain of your Rocket Chat installation, e.g. `https://chat.example.com`.
 If for some reason you want to make your CORS configuration ridiculously insecure, you can set it to `*` to allow CORS requests from any host on the Internet, but do so at your own risk.

 ## Basic configuration